blue-build/modules/modules/default-flatpaks/v2/README.md

   - Manually initiate the setup of Flatpaks
   - Disable the automatic Flatpak setup
   - Re-enable the automatic Flatpak setup
+  - _run the `bluebuild-flatpak-manager` command for help and documentation_

 ## Configuration